 Employees have statutory entitlements to maternity, paternity and adoption leave.
-Parents and carers are also entitled to take unpaid parental leave or care leave.
-For example, employees can take reasonable unpaid time off to deal with an emergency involving a dependant.
-This includes the right to bereavement leave for a dependant’s funeral.
+Parents and carers are also entitled to take unpaid parental leave of 18 weeks per child until their 18th birthday, with a maximum of four weeks per year per child.
+Employees can take reasonable unpaid time off to deal with an emergency involving a dependant (for example if a child falls ill) and then apply for either annual leave or parental leave if more time off is needed.
+Employees have the right to unpaid compassionate leave for a dependant’s funeral.

 Employees are entitled to paid or unpaid leave for a variety of activities.
 For example, you need to allow employee representatives paid time off for carrying out their duties (for example, as a health and safety representative).
 You also need to allow employees unpaid time off for various public service activities such as acting as a magistrate.
 If you are making an employee redundant, you must allow time off for job-seeking.

 You should have a clear policy on sick leave, time off related to a worker’s disability, and any discretionary leave you allow.
+Include details about your employees' rights to parental leave and compassionate leave in your company handbook or employment contracts.
 You should also make clear the procedures employees must follow to request leave.

 Flexible working can involve a wide range of arrangements, including flexitime, part-time work or working from home.
 Bear in mind any flexible working arrangement that you agree to is likely to become part of an employee’s contractual terms, unless you specifically agree a temporary or trial arrangement.

 The Government has now extended the right to request flexible working to all employees (from 30 June 2014).
 (Previously only employees who were parents of children under the age of 17, disabled children under the age of 18 or carers were entitled to make a request.)
 However, employees adopting employee-shareholder status do not have the statutory right to request flexible working except in relation to a flexible working request on return to work from maternity, paternity or adoption leave.